laas/toaster/README.md

 toaster_visualizer :
 This node sends marker to rviz to visualize toaster's data.

+toaster_simu :
+This node simulate the entity positions.
+You can either set the object position or move them with keyboard

 database_manager :
 This node is an improvement of belief_manager node.
 It uses a sql database to store facts, static properties and onthology.